Expert medical and surgical care in Thailand

 What Happens If Engraftment Fails?

-Primary graft failure occurs in a small percentage of transplants and may require a second infusion, a different donor source, or an alternative treatment strategy.
-Your haematologist plans for this contingency during the initial workup.
-Chimerism testing — measuring the proportion of donor versus host cells — monitors engraftment progress.
+Primary graft failure (cells never engraft) occurs in a small percentage of transplants and may require a second infusion, a different donor source, or an alternative treatment strategy.
+Secondary graft failure, the loss of a graft that had initially taken, can occur weeks after engraftment and is managed the same way.
+Your haematologist plans for both contingencies during the initial workup.
+Chimerism testing, measuring the proportion of donor versus host cells, monitors engraftment progress.

 Planning Your Stem Cell Therapy in Thailand

-Transplant requires an extended stay of one to two months.
-Planning logistics early — accommodation, companion travel, work leave — makes the process more manageable.
+Transplant requires an extended stay of six to ten weeks.
+Planning logistics early (accommodation, companion travel, work leave) makes the process more manageable.

 How Long to Stay in Thailand

-Plan for 30 to 60 days.
+Plan for six to ten weeks minimum.
 This covers pre-transplant evaluation, conditioning therapy, the stem cell infusion, isolation during engraftment, step-down ward recovery, and outpatient follow-up before your haematologist clears you to travel home.
 Some patients require longer stays depending on complications or GVHD management.

 What's Included in Treatment